 An OData v3 association can only be used if it has two ends.

 An OData v4 navigation property can only be used as an association if it has a partner.

 4 Data Hub License Limitations

-Contact your Mendix Company Admin, or Data Hub Admin to find out what type of license your organization has.
+Contact your Mendix Admin or Data Hub Admin to find out what type of Data Hub license your organization has.